dpenkler/hp9816emu/README.md

 ## Knob

 The knob is emulated by the mouse wheel.
 Unshifted moves horizontally, shifted moves vertically.

-## Resources

-For history, documentation and software for the 9816 see the wonderful [HP Comupter Museum](http://www.hpmuseum.net/display_item.php?hw=4) maintained by the wizards of Oz.

 ## Issues and enhancement requests